kubernetes/enhancements/keps/sig-api-machinery/4420-retry-generate-name/README.md

 ### Non-Goals

+- Change the length of the random suffix.
+This is a breaking change:
+  - There is a 63 char name length limit. to guarantee a 5 char random suffix length, generateName is trimmed if its length is >58 chars.
+If the random suffix length were to be increased, generateName would need to trimmed to a shorter length, breaking users that depend on 58 chars of generateName being preserved.
+(Increasing the max lengh of name would also be a breaking change).
+  - There are major downstream projects that use "{5}" regexes to match the random suffix.
 - Eliminate the possibility of generated name conflicts entirely.
 This is much harder problem given that generateName does create names in a reserved identifier space, and so any mecanism to pick names is prone to conflicts.